matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 :::

-::: warning
+::: warning `forceEvmla` usage

 Setting the `forceEvmla` field to true can have the following negative impacts:

-- No recursion support
+- No support for recursion.
-- No internal function pointers support
+- No support for internal function pointers.
-- Contract size or performance impact
+- Contract size or performance impact.

-For solidity versions older than 0.8, it is forced by default when compiling.
+For solidity versions older than 0.8, this setting is enforced by default when compiling.

 :::